 In Electrical Technology I, students will gain knowledge and skills needed to enter the workforce as an electrician or building maintenance supervisor, prepare for a postsecondary degree in a specified field of construction or construction management, or pursue an approved apprenticeship program.
 Students will acquire knowledge and skills in safety, electrical theory, tools, codes, installation of electrical equipment, and the reading of electrical drawings, schematics, and specifications.

 In Electrical Technology II, students will gain advanced knowledge and skills needed to enter the workforce as an electrician, a building maintenance technician, or a supervisor; prepare for a postsecondary degree in a specified field of construction or construction management; or pursue an approved apprenticeship program.
 Students will acquire knowledge and skills in safety, electrical theory, tools, codes, installation of electrical equipment, alternating current and direct current motors, conductor installation, installation of electrical services, and electric lighting installation.

 - Introduction to Electrical Blueprint Reading [DFTG 1370]

 Articulated courses allow a non-Dual Credit student who earns an '85' or better to claim credit once they enroll at EPCC and file their degree plan in that specific field.

 Program Specific Certifications

-Occupational Safety and Health Administration (OSHA) 30-hour Construction Authorization Card
+- Occupational Safety and Health Administration (OSHA) 10 or 30-hour Construction Authorization Card

-Texas Department of Licensing and Regulation Apprentice Electrician license (1st Year Students begin compiling 8,000 hours needed to obtain the Journey Electrician’s License).
-The cost of the license is $20.
+- Texas Department of Licensing and Regulation Apprentice Electrician license (1st Year Students begin compiling 8,000 hours needed to obtain the Journey Electrician’s License).

-National Center for Construction Education Research (NCCER) Core Curriculum and Electrical Level One Certification.
-The cost of the card is $5.
+- National Center for Construction Education Research (NCCER) Core Curriculum and Electrical Level One and Two Certification.